MicrosoftDocs/quantum-docs/articles/azure-quantum-quotas.md

 ### [Using portal](#tab/tabid-portal)

-1. Sign in to the [Azure portal](https://portal.azure.com), using the credentials for your Azure subscription.
+1. Sign in to the [**Azure portal**](https://portal.azure.com), using the credentials for your Azure subscription.
-2. Select your Azure Quantum workspace.
+2. Select your **Azure Quantum workspace**.
-3. In the left panel, under "Operations", go to the “Credits and quotas” blade and select the “Quotas” tab.
+3. In the left panel, under **Operations**, go to the **Credits and quotas** blade and select the **Quotas** tab.
 4. See the consumed and the remaing quotas for each selected provider.
-Notice that quotas information is displayed in three colunms:
+Notice that quotas information is displayed in three columns.
   - *Workspace usage*: The usage limit for the current workspace.
 Azure Quantum workspace have a usage limit
   - *Azure subscription usage*: The usage for all workspaces within the current region and subscription.
 Not all quotas are tracked at this level.
   - *Interval*: The period when your quota is renewed.
 If monthly, the usage is reset on the 1st of every month.
 If one-time, usage is never reset.